wxShaper/wxsf-code/readme_src.txt

 - wxSF uses wxWidgets (www.wxwidgets.org) and was tested with version 2.8.x on MS Windows and Linux (Ubuntu 7.04) target platforms.
-- Code::Blocks (www.codeblocks.org) IDE with MinGW C++ compiler or MS Visual Studio 2005/
+- Code::Blocks (www.codeblocks.org) IDE with MinGW C++ compiler or MS Visual Studio 2005/2008
-  Visual C++ 2005 Express are recommended for opening included workspace/project files.
+  Express are recommended for opening included workspace/project files.

 Distribution content: